Wil Myers Player Props: Reds vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 27th-ranked team ERA across all MLB pitching staffs (5.64).
+- The Phillies have the 26th-ranked team ERA among all MLB pitching staffs (5.28).

-- The Phillies rank 18th in baseball in home runs given up (11 total, 1.4 per game).
+- Phillies pitchers combine to give up 15 total home runs at a rate of 1.3 per game (to rank 17th in the league).

-- Walker (0-1) gets the start for the Phillies, his second of the season.
+- Falter (0-1) makes the start for the Phillies, his third of the season.

-- In his most recent appearance on Monday, the right-hander tossed 4 1/3 innings against the New York Yankees, allowing four earned runs while surrendering four hits.
+- In his most recent time out on Saturday, the left-hander threw five innings against the Cincinnati Reds, allowing one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.